Background - What has happened in NSW Home Warranty in the past 2 - 3 years?

 Since this announcement we have not seen any product innovation but the reduction of underwriters by removing RBUA and QBE as panel insurers and the restriction of Authorised Distributors down from over 300 brokers to just 24 authorised brokers and costs which have increased dramatically despite the removal of commissions paid to brokers.

-The good news is that a new service provider is currently being Assessed & Licensed by SIRA (State Insurance Regulatory Authority for NSW).
-The new provider aims to be authorised before September 2018.
+The good news is that a new service provider, SecureBuild, is currently being Assessed & Licensed by SIRA (State Insurance Regulatory Authority for NSW).

 NSW HOME OWNERS & OWNER BUILDERS